 What does this mean for my website?

-The impact to existing websites is huge, especially if they haven’t been updated in a long while or have been in existence for quite some time.
+The impact to existing websites is huge, especially if it hasn’t been kept up to date or has been in existence for quite some time.

 If your website wasn’t designed primarily for mobile devices or you made the decision to hide/withdraw information/elements of your website to help the loading speed or visuals of your site on these devices, then Google will soon not be able to read the same amount of information about your site as they have done previously.